fmExcense/compositeurdigital.github.io/en/use.md

 Rotate ![rotate item](img/rotate.png)

-To close a document, tap the top right button:
+To close a document, tap the top right cross:

 ![close item](img/item_close.jpg)

-Some additionnal actions (annotate, print, share, *etc.*) are available in a menu by tapping the bottom right button:
+ Additionnal actions (annotate, print, share, *etc.*) are available in the `document action menu` available at the bottom right of any content:

 ![open item menu](img/item_menu_button.jpg)
 ![opened item menu](img/item_menu_open.jpg)

-## Using projects
+## Creating projects

-Compositeur Digital continuously saves your activity while you are using documents in your space (opened documents, annotations, user data).
+The Compositeur Digital saves automaticaly your activity within your environnement (opened documents, annotations, user data).
 You can then make use this information in the form of projects.
 To create a project you can assign a name to the current session.

 ![menu manage project](img/menu_manage.jpg)